nawabahmadreshi/documentation/recipes/branch_universal_links.md

 - Universal Links work with a user driven `<a href="...">` element click *across domains*.
 Example: if there is a Universal Link on google.com pointing to bnc.lt, it will open the app.
 - Universal Links will not work with a user driven `<a href="...">` element click on the *same domain*.
 Example: if there is a Universal Link on google.com pointing to a different Universal Link on google.com, it will not open the app.
 - Universal Links cannot be triggered via Javascript (in `window.onload` or via a `.click()` call on an `<a>` element), unless it is part of a user action.
-- Universal Links will only work with Facebook if clicked from a splash page or DeepView.
+- Google, Gmail, Inbox, Twitter, Facebook, FB Messenger, WeChat -- Universal Links only work when you have a webview already open.
+In other words, they do not work in-app from the feed / main views.
+Again, they also *must* be cross-domain, aka if your user is on yourapp.com and clicks a Universal Link also for yourapp.com, it will not work.
+However, clicking from yourapp.com to bnc.lt will trigger the link to function as a Universal Link and open your app directly.

 {% endif %}